 - Communicate with reasonable accuracy on familiar topics both orally and in writing, expressing personal opinions, and comparing and contrasting those of others.

 - Develop effective communication, presentation and interaction skills across a range of media.

 - Demonstrate self-reliance, initiative, and the ability to work flexibly with others as part of a team

 |Cultural Studies reading list:|

-Woodhouse, J. R. Baldesar Castiglione: A Reassessment of ¿The Courtier¿, Edinburgh University Press, 1978
+Woodhouse, J. R. Baldesar Castiglione: A Reassessment of ''The Courtier', Edinburgh: Edinburgh University Press, 1978.

-Burke, P., The Italian Renaissance: Culture and Society in Italy, 2nd edn.
+Burke, P., The Italian Renaissance: Culture and Society in Italy, 2nd edn, Cambridge: Polity Press, 1999.

 |Graduate Attributes and Skills

 |Keywords||DELC Italian 1

 |Course secretary||Miss Fiona Jack